xczhou-astro/DESI_photo-z_by_EDR/README.md

 Paper link: https://academic.oup.com/mnras/article/536/3/2260/7919747

+## dataset

+Dataset includes the scripts to extract galaxy images from DESI DR9 data

 ## Train

 Train includes the scripts for training the Bayesian neural networks to estimate photo-z from galaxy images in $g$, $r$, $z$, $W1$ and $W2$ bands.